sage-code/maj/README.md

 1. To review grammar and text;
 2. To improve lexicon and examples;
 3. To write short stories;
-4. To have a conversation;
+4. To have a conversation in Maj;
 5. To translate in other languages;

 Thanks for reading.
 We are waiting for you to join us soon!